RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/branches.md

 # Branch Types
-{{ pp_meta.name }} categorizes each branch of your repository into one of the following five types:
+{{ ccc.name }} categorizes each branch of your repository into one of the following five types:
 - **Release**: Release branches are the publication source for the different major versions of your package.
 - **Pre-release**: Pre-release branches are transient branches that are the publication source for pre-release versions of your package, before they are merged into